venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_dccap.md

      3. connect external trip input to GPIO45

 # External Connections
-1. AM263Px-cc with HSEC dock connected
+EPWM0_A/B and EPWM1_A pin can be connected to an oscilloscope to view the waveform.

+## AM263Px-CC or AM261x-SOM
+When using AM263Px-CC or AM261x-SOM with MDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - EPWM0A can be observed on HSEC PIN 49
 - EPWM0B can be observed on HSEC PIN 51
 - EPWM1A (Trip Input) can be observed on HSEC PIN 53.

+## AM263Px-LP
+Probe the following on boosterpack
+- EPWM0A can be observed on J2/J4 pin 11
+- EPWM0B can be observed on J6/J8 pin 59
+- EPWM1A (Trip Input) can be observed on J2/J4 pin 37

+## AM261x-LP
+Probe the following on boosterpack
+- EPWM0A can be observed on J5/J7 pin 70
+- EPWM0B can be observed on J6/J8 pin 57
+- EPWM1A (Trip Input) can be observed on J5/J7 pin 69

 # Supported Combinations {#EXAMPLES_DRIVERS_EPWM_DCCAP_COMBOS}